Moving Violation Causing Injury

 Also very important to the offense is the nature of the injury.
-To satisfy a criminal court the injury must be such that it impairs important bodily functions that affect the person’s quality
+To satisfy a criminal court the injury must be such that it impairs important bodily functions that affect the person’s quality of life.

-For the purpose of proving that you committed a moving violation, at the time of driving you would have done or omitted to do something in breach of the motor vehicle coder or local ordinance.
+For the purpose of proving that you committed a moving violation, at the time of driving you would have done or omitted to do something in breach of the motor vehicle code or local ordinance.

 Can I Go to Jail for a Moving Violation Causing Injury

 In Michigan, the offense of moving violation causing injury is a misdemeanor.
 Nevertheless, the penalties can include jail time if you are found guilty.
 While there are a number of factors that a judge will take into consideration when deciding on whether to impose prison time, the law allows up to 93 days behind bars for the offense of moving violation causing injury.

 Other penalties will include: